 First, position the engine upside down in a foam cradle or other soft surface.
-Using the 3mm nut driver tool we provided in the box, carefully remove the drive rod screws (2) on the set of drive wheels located 2nd from the rear.
-There's one on each side.
+Using the 3mm nut driver tool we provided in the box, carefully remove the drive rod screws (2) on drive wheels from the rear. each side.